 Name: Registration No.:

-Why is this lab exercise useful; where can the result s be used in engineering design/industry?
+Why is this lab exercise useful; where can the results be used in engineering design/industry?

 1.

 2.

 3.

-3.

-Using experimental data, can you summarise the re lationships between deflection and load for a
+Using experimental data, can you summarise the rela cantilever beam? tionships between deflection and load for a

+Cantilevel bearn:

+Using experimental data, can you summarise the rela tionships between strain and load for a

 cantilever beam?

-Using experimental data, can you summarise the re lationships between strain and load for a

-cantilever beam? ·

-Could you comment on the errors between theory at nd experiment if any?
+Could you comment on the errors between theory and experiment if any?
 What are the potential

 error sources?

 What can you conclude from this lab exercise?
-How do your findings relate to engineering design?
+How o lo your findings relate to engineering design?

-,

-Please note that this experimental report summary laboratory experiment notes which will be used for fu is not a substitute for full and comprehensive
+Please note that this experimental report summary is e not a substitute for full and comprehensive

-iaboratory experiment notes which will be used for it an data anaiyoo and reporting.
+laboratory experiment notes which will be used for full s not a substitute for full and comprehensive data analysis and reporting.

+, , , ,

 Module (s) B58EC, B58ED-Mech.
 Eng.
 Sci.
-3, 4 Year 2

-Subject Semester (s)

-Mechanics of Materials 1 and 2
+3, 4 Year 2 Subject Mechanics of Materials Semester (s) 1 and 2 Laboratory Title Torsion Laboratory Lab Responsible Person Dr. Will Shu

-Laboratory Title

-Torsion Laboratory